mindstorm8191/settlerswarlords/README.md

 ## Development

 There is a lot planned for this game, and a lot to get done.
-Ultimately, I want players to be able to utilize technology to advance their abilities in a variety of ways (here's a current [techtree.md](tech tree)).
+Ultimately, I want players to be able to utilize technology to advance their abilities in a variety of ways (here's a current [tech tree](/techtree.md)).
 Currently, I only have the home page set up, but I have a large portion of code from previous iterations of this project that I can plug in... this will provide a general world structure to start from.
 After that, the code to control workers will need to be created, and we can go from there.